Generated regional Michigan river scene for Little Manistee River planning; not an exact location photo

 A float is in play where this report supports boat access and wind, releases, and shuttle logistics are manageable.

 The Little Manistee is closely tied to Michigan's steelhead and salmon broodstock program.
-A useful fly-fishing plan starts with DNR weir timing, current regulations, recent rain, and legal access, not a misleading Manistee River gauge.
+A useful fly-fishing plan starts with DNR weir timing, current rules, recent rain, and legal access, not a misleading Manistee River gauge.

 Skip or switch water when the weir or rule status is unclear, when fish are concentrated near restricted areas, when water is high and narrow, when redds are unavoidable, or when legal parking and access are not obvious.